ember-cli-deploy/ember-cli-deploy-s3/README.md

 Sets the `Cache-Control` header on the uploaded files.

+This can also be a function.
+The function will be called for each file, with the file's path passed in to the function, it will use the return value of the function as the `Cache-Control` header's value.

 *Default:* `max-age=63072000, public`

 ### expires

 Sets the `Expires` header on the uploaded files.

+This can also be a function.
+The function will be called for each file, with the file's path passed in to the function, it will use the return value of the function as the `Expires` header's value.

 *Default:* `Mon Dec 31 2029 21:00:00 GMT-0300 (CLST)`